hac-man/Set-O-Matic/README.md

 The `Settings.cs` and `SetOMatic.cs` files will be updated with the new settings.

-There is no need to regenerate the Settings.tt class after modifying setting *values* since they are loaded dynamically at runtime
+There is no need to run the custom tool after modifying setting *values* only since they are loaded dynamically at runtime